IBM/data-broker/README.md

 see the issue tracking.

-- Each Redis connection uses a fixed limited size data buffer for sending and receiving.
+- Each Redis connection uses a fixed limited size data buffer for receiving.
 It is currently limited to 128 MB.
-This means, a tuple plus associated data, cannot exceed the size of 128 MB.  (it's a little less than that because there's a small protocol overhead) A non-buffering protocol is in the plan, but not yet implemented.
+This means, a tuple plus associated data, cannot exceed the size of 128 MB.  (it's a little less than that because there's a small protocol overhead) A non-buffering receive protocol is in the plan, but not yet implemented.

-- The persistence levels and group settings have no effect yet.
+- The persistence levels and group (location) settings have no effect yet.
   Subject to future work.

 - There are many cases with a lack of robustness.